Démystifions le chardon-Marie

 Possible interactions of milk thistle with medications

-The milk thistle can interact with medications used to lower blood sugar levels and those used to treat HIV.
+Milk thistle may interact with medications used to lower blood sugar levels and those used to treat HIV.

 References